-Report on Compliance for Each Major State Program
+Report on Compliance for Each Major Federal and State Program

-We have audited Any Baby Can of Austin, Inc.'s (the Organization) compliance with the types of compliance requirements described in the Uniform Grant Management Standards issued by the Texas Comptroller of Public Accounts that could have a direct and material effect on each of the Organization's major state programs for the year ended August 31, 2016.
-The Organization's major state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Any Baby Can of Austin, Inc.'s (the Organization) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement and the Texas Uniform Grant Management Standards (UGMS) issued by the Texas Comptroller of Public Accounts that could have a direct and material effect on each of the Organization's major federal and state programs (Major Programs) for the year ended August 31, 2017.
+The Organization's Major Programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.